Erel3/easy_cms/README.md

 ## Update task from Polygon
 Run script with **-tu %task_link%** flag and specify link to task.
 Example: **python3 ./easy_cms --task_update https://<i></i>polygon.codeforces.com/p85dIBF/mmirzayanov/a-plus-b**
+Note: It updates task with the same name as it named in Polygon.

 ## Starting contest
 Run script with **-s %contest_id%** flag and specify indexes of ip addreses written in **settings.py** numbered from zero.